General information about the Tornio River / Torne River in Lapland

 Tornio River in Wikipedia:

-Salmon Fishing on the Tornio / Torne River by Finland’s center of natural ressources (LUKE)
+Salmon Fishing on the Tornio / Torne River by Finland’s center of natural resources (LUKE)